If you are looking to find LEGOS for cheap, start here!

 - Decorated cardboard boxes or you could do plain ones and decorate them yourself

-- Small toy car case (you fill the little compartments with the LEGO pieces – This vinyl one rolls up nicely and hangs.
-Then it can double as an organizer – win – win!
+- Cool Storage Bin (you fill the little compartments with the LEGO pieces – This plastic case doubles as a gift container and play area.
+Then later it becomes an organizer – win – win!

 If I Buy LEGO Used, There Might Not Be Instructions. . .

 LEGO is taking care of you!
 They have instructions to all their sets online.
 If you just put in the number of the set you are looking for, it will come up in a PDF.
 Then you can just use it online or print it out.

 Buying LEGOs for Cheap: Let Your Kids/Grandkids Get Their Creative On!

 There are several books out there that give instructions for building all kinds of LEGO creations from miscellaneous pieces.
 These LEGO books are some of our personal favorites around here: